wylieswanson/AgileCLU/README.md

 		* Run "ez_setup.py"

-# Dependencies #
+# Python Libraries Used by AgileCLU #

 This package has the following requirements:

-* An account on Limelight Network's Agile Storage cloud platform. (http://www.limelightnetworks.com)
 * poster by Chris AtLee - used for streaming ingest (http://atlee.ca/software/poster/)
 * progressbar by Nilton Volpato - used for console ingest progress bar (http://code.google.com/p/python-progressbar/)
 * pydes by Todd Whiteman - used as part of the password encryption scheme for config files (http://twhiteman.netfirms.com/des.html)